khulnasoft/HandPickr/solutions/cms-contentstack-commerce/README.md

 # ContentStack Commerce Demo

-This examples shows how to use ContentStack SDK to create apps with Next.js and Vercel
+This examples shows how to use ContentStack SDK to create apps with Next.js and Khulnasoft

 ## Demo